disnetlab/iContinuum/README.md

                - If you have Windows terminal, enable Windows Subsystem for Linux (WSL) and then use "sudo apt install ansible"

-  3- Create a new directory (folder) in the local terminal and pull all the available files from this repository to that folder.
+  3- Create a new directory (folder) in the local terminal and pull all the available files and folders from master repository to that folder.
 To create the new directory please follow the below sample.

                - mkdir sample_folder

 # Step2- Modification

-Navigate to the sample_folder that all the files are available and follwo the below steps.
+Based on the desired topology in each Example folder, navigate to the sample_folder and edit the "inventory.ini" file.

-      1- Navigate to Example folders and open "inventory.ini" with an editor such as vim or nano.
+      1- Navigate to Example folders and open "inventory.ini" with an editor such as vim or nano. >> Eg. nano Example1/inventory.ini

       2- Replace IP address and the server name of the VMs with the actual one in inventory.ini.
 If you combine some VMs (based on step1- Note3), IP address of some nodes are the same.
 Then, you can just repeat IP address in the specific section.